vertica/VerticaPy/docs/source/api.rst

           ^^^^^^^^
-          vDataFrame is the main object of VerticaPy
+          vDataFrame is the main object of VerticaPy.

     .. grid-item::